 The lower level of the Church of San Pietro in Carcere was linked to a miracle performed by the two apostles while incarcerated there: the emergence of a spring.
-Seventeenth-century sources questioned the authenticity of the fountain then at the site because various buildings and fountains had over centuries come to light in the area of the Campidoglio.
+Sources from the 17th century questioned the authenticity of the fountain then at the site because various buildings and fountains had over centuries come to light in the Campidoglio area.
 In the same underground space was preserved the column to which the two apostles had been chained.
 Later this space came to be called the Carcer Tullianum, whereas the upper space was considered the Church of San Pietro proper.
-Early modern sources, however, conceived of the two levels as a unit constituting the Church of San Pietro in Carcere.
+Early modern sources, however, conceived of the two levels as a single unit constituting the Church of San Pietro in Carcere.

-The dedication of the church changed to Saint Peter, Saint Paul, and Saint Joseph after the carpenters succeeded in 1540 in securing the site from the rector (rettore) of the nearby Church of Santa Martina, under whose jurisdiction the Church of San Pietro in Carcere resided at the time.
-When the carpenters decided to build a separate and elaborate structure above the church, the dedication of the ancient church was restored to Saint Peter and Saint Paul, whereas the upper church was dedicated to Saint Joseph, the patron saint of the carpenters.
-When the artists moved into the nearby Church of Santa Martina in 1588, the Archiconfraternita di San Giuseppe had been at the Church of San Pietro in Carcere for almost half a century, during which time they had built a church on top of it.
-Interactions between the Accademia di San Luca and the carpenters concerned jurisdiction over the site.
-Discussions involved the leaders of the Archiconfraternita, but San Pietro in Carcere occasionally surfaces in the Accademia’s documents as well.
+The dedication of the church was expanded to include Saints Peter, Paul, and Joseph after the carpenters succeeded in 1540 in securing the site from the rector (rettore) of the nearby Church of Santa Martina, under whose jurisdiction the Church of San Pietro in Carcere resided at the time.
+When the carpenters decided to build a separate and elaborate structure above the church, the dedication of the ancient church was restored to Saints Peter and Paul, whereas the upper church was dedicated to Saint Joseph, the patron saint of the carpenters.
+When the painters and sculptors moved into the nearby Church of Santa Martina in 1588, the Arciconfraternita di San Giuseppe had been at the Church of San Pietro in Carcere for almost half a century, during which time they had built a church on top of it.
+The recorded interactions between the Accademia di San Luca and the carpenters concerned the contested jurisdiction over the site.
+Discussions most frequently involved the leaders of the Arciconfraternita, but the Church of San Pietro in Carcere occasionally surfaces in the Accademia’s documents as well.
 In some cases, they refer to the site in relation to earlier transactions when San Pietro in Carcere was first known as such.